JohnVonDrashek/shepherd-procedural-dungeons/wiki/Home.md

 ## What This Library Does NOT Do

-- ❌ Rendering (your responsibility)
+- ❌ Graphics rendering (though ASCII visualization is provided)
 - ❌ Room interior content (enemies, obstacles, tiles)
 - ❌ Physics or collision